Redcom1988/LethalParryingRebind/README.md

-# Lethal Parrying Mod for Lethal Company
+# Parrying mod in lethal company

 ## Overview

 The Lethal Parrying mod enhances your gameplay in Lethal Company by allowing you to parry almost everything.
 Master the art of parrying and face your enemies with confidence!
+**This is a fork of the mod Lethal Parrying by Ryokune**

 ## Features

 - **Parry Almost Everything**: With this mod, you can parry a wide range of attacks and threats.
 - **Configurable Settings**: Customize the mod according to your preferences using the provided configuration options.

-## Installation
+## Manual Installation Guide

 1. Ensure you have [BepInEx](https://thunderstore.io/c/lethal-company/p/BepInEx/BepInExPack/) installed.
-2. Download the latest release of the Lethal Parrying mod from [Thunderstore](https://thunderstore.io/c/lethal-company/p/Ryokune/LethalParrying/).
+2. Download the latest release of the Lethal Parrying mod from [Thunderstore](https://thunderstore.io/c/lethal-company/p/Redcom1988/LethalParryingRebind/).
 3. Extract the contents into your Lethal Company's `BepInEx/plugins` folder.

 ## Configuration

 ### Config File: `config.cfg`

-- **Drop Probability**: Probability for how often you might drop your weapon when failing to parry or holding F. (Default: 15)
+- **Drop Probability**: Probability for how often you might drop your weapon when failing to parry or holding the parry button.
+(Default: 15%)
+- **Parry Window**: Window to parry attacks.
+(Default: 0.25 seconds)
+- **Parry Cooldown**: Cooldown for parrying.
+(Default: 2 seconds)
+- **Keybind**: Keybind to parry attacks.
+(Default: F)
 - **Display Parry Notifications**: Enables/Disables screen notifications for parry information.
-(Will be removed when sounds and effects are added) (Default: true)
+(Will be removed when sounds and effects are added) (Default: false)
 - **Display Parry Cooldown (Notification)**: Shows a notification if your parry is on cooldown.
 (Display Parry Notifications does not affect this.)
 (Default: true)

 ## How to Parry

-To perform a parry, press the `F` key.
+To perform a parry, press the `Parry` keybind upon getting hit.
 Master the timing to become an unstoppable force!

-**Note:** The keybind for parrying is currently fixed and cannot be changed.
-However, this will be addressed in a future update.

 ## Developer Notes
 **IMPORTANT NOTICE**: This mod is client-side and works on any server.
 Please use it responsibly and refrain from abusing its capabilities.
 Enjoy the enhanced gameplay experience, and ensure fair play within the community!
-**Update v1.0.3 Notice**: Incase you are having problems after the v1.0.3 update, check your `BepInEx/plugins` folder and delete `LethalParrying.dll` and keep `Ryokune.LethalParrying.dll`.
-Happy parrying!
-### Plugin Details

-- **Plugin Name**: Lethal Parrying
+- **Plugin Name**: Lethal Parrying Rebind
-- **Plugin Version**: 1.0.3
+- **Plugin Version**: 1.0.32
-- **Plugin GUID**: Ryokune.LethalParrying
+- **Plugin GUID**: Redcom1988.LethalParryingRebind

 ## Patch Notes